firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=gyisgnzbhppbvsphucsw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Sun Jun  7 05:30:38 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 05:40:33 UTC 2015.

 The ipset `ib_bluetack_level2` has **72950** entries, **348710251** unique IPs.